jankor/react-copilot-autocomplete/README.md

 ```

 # Configurable Props
-*Note*: All props are optional but if you don't pass either dictionary or handleCompletion there will be no completion.
+*Note*: All props are optional but if you don't pass either dictionary or handleCompletion there will be nothing to suggest.

 ## autocompleteEnabled : boolean
 #### Default value: `true`